Houston CityPASS: Worth It or Nah?

 What is a CityPASS?

-A CityPASS is a booklet of discounted tickets to major attractions in participating cities.
-The Houston CityPASS is available online (www.citypass.com) or can be bought at one of the attractions offered in the booklet.
+CityPASS is a booklet of discounted tickets to major attractions in participating cities.
+The Houston CityPASS is available online (www.citypass.com) or can be bought in person at the attractions.

 How Do You Use the CityPASS?

-To use the CityPASS, simply hand the cashier your ticket at the entrance of the attraction you are visiting and you are granted access without having to wait in line or open your wallet.
+To use the CityPASS, simply hand the cashier your ticket at the entrance of any of the participating attractions.
+And you can go in without having to wait in long lines or open your wallet.

 Where Do I Get a CityPASS & How Much Does It Cost?

-For our family trip to Houston, we ordered our CityPASSes online and got them in the mail within a week.
-The adult passes are $59 and the kids’ passes are $49.
-At first, it sounded pricey, considering we were buying 2 adult passes and 3 kid passes.
-But it ended up saving us money in the long run.
+Before our trip to Houston, we ordered our CityPASSes online and got them in the mail within a week.
+The adult passes are $68 and the kids’ passes are $56.

 CityPASS tickets are valid for 9 consecutive days after you use the first ticket.
-We were only in Houston for 4 days, so I wondered if we would be able to visit all of the attractions and really get our money’s worth.
-But all my money-spending-anxiety was pointless, because we DID visit all 5 attractions and it was definitely worth the money spent!
+We were only in Houston for 4 days, but we visited 5 different attractions with no problem.

 Our 4-day weekend in the Space City looked like this: